 This post may contain affiliate links, please see the privacy policy for details.

-An authentic Italian giardiniera recipe is a condiment prepared with Italian pickled vegetables.
-It is the ultimate condiment with fresh peppers and veggies as well as an absolute must for Italian sandwiches.
+Authentic Italian giardiniera (Italian pickled vegetables) is such a versatile treat.
+It’s the ultimate condiment with fresh peppers and veggies as well as an absolute must for Italian sandwiches.
 Whether served with cured meats or cheese, grilled meats like hot dogs or hamburgers, on a charcuterie board or antipasto platter or in pasta salads, this pickled vegetable relish is always popular.

-Unleash the bold and zesty flavors of Italy with every bite of this giardiniera recipe!
-Hand-crafted with fresh vegetables, aromatic spices, and just the right amount of mild heat, it’s the perfect addition to any dish or snack time.
+Hand-crafted with fresh vegetables, aromatic spices, and just the right amount of mild heat, giardiniera is the perfect addition to any dish or for snack time.

 Try this classic Italian preserve in a muffaletta sandwich, with a vegetable frittata, or on your next Italian beef sandwich.
 Peperonata is also delicious.